Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 \subsection{Task Termination Criteria}

 One defining contribution of our work is how a UAV decides it is "done".
 For the robot to determine whether it has found the source of the gas, it must evaluate a hypothesis about whether it believes it has found the highest concentration of the plume given its observed samples.
 On our selected UAV, the IMU bias from the added payload was significant, making long-term positional estimation very difficult.
+The UAV could perform all maneuvers commanded, but the added payload dampened the magnitude of each command.
+We found this dampening factor non-linear and partially dependent on battery life.
+This made the error of the commands difficult to model, but we found short-term estimation more practical to filter via extended Kalman filters and reasoned via OIO accordingly.
 See Figure \ref{fig:uav_est_pos} as an example of the IMU replay that occurred over the map detailed in Figure \ref{fig:course}.
-Short-term estimation was filtered accordingly for reasoning via OIO.

-To evaluate when the UAV has reached the gas source we construct a minimum-variance unbiased point estimator $\hat{C}$ to approximate the true highest concentration of the gas within the environment, given by:
+It is concluded that the UAV reaches the gas source when it lands within 1 meter of the diffuser.
+To evaluate when the UAV has reached the gas source, we construct a minimum-variance unbiased point estimator $\hat{C}$ to approximate the true highest concentration of the gas within the environment, given by:

-where $m$ is the largest concentration observed by the olfaction sensors and $k$ is the total number of samples observed.
+where $m$ is the largest concentration the olfaction sensors observed and $k$ is the total number of samples observed.
 We assume that once a chemical packet has been observed, it can be observable again, as in drawing with replacement \cite{clark2021lessonsgermantankproblem, Simon2024_germantankproblem}.

 The point estimate becomes reliable only after long sessions with several observed samples.
 However, because we desire a generalized solution to both short and long exploration sessions, we compute a confidence interval for $\hat{C}$.
-We compute the $p$-th and $q$-th quantiles of the sample maximum $m$ to form the interval $[\hat{C}q^{1/k}, \hat{C}p^{1/k}$] which yields the corresponding confidence interval for the maximum estimated gas source concentration over the full population of gas samples:
+We compute the $p$-th and $q$-th quantiles of the sample maximum $m$ to form the interval $[\hat{C}q^{1/k}, \hat{C}p^{1/k}$], which yields the corresponding confidence interval for the maximum estimated gas source concentration over the full population of gas samples:

 As an example, assume the UAV has observed 20 samples and believes that it has found the source of the gas with an observed final concentration $m$.
 The point estimate for $k=20$ samples would be $1.05m$ based on Equation \ref{eq:unbiasedpointestimate}.
 By Equation \ref{eq:confidenceinterval}, taking a 95\% confidence interval would return